strangelove-ventures/web3-mcp/README.md

 To modify or extend the tool:

 1. Source code is in the `src` directory
-2. Chain-specific code is in `src/chains`
+2. Chain-specific code in `src/chains`
 3. Run `npm run build` after making changes
 4. Use TypeScript for all new code